-A Limited Partner who is an individual other than a trust may be entitled to the EITC, which is a non-refundable investment tax credit equal to 15% of a certain type of CEE renounced to the Partnership and allocated to the Limited Partner.
-Generally, the CEE that gives rise to the EITC relates to specified surface grass roots mining exploration expenses that are: (i) incurred or deemed to be incurred in Canada before 2017; and (ii) renounced to the Partnership under a Flow-Through Agreement made on or before March 31, 2016.
-Historically, the relevant dates by which a Flow-Through Agreement must be entered into and by which expenses must be incurred thereunder in order to qualify for the EITC have been extended by one year, with such extension announced in the Federal Budget.
-If the 2016 Federal Budget announces an extension of these dates, and the Tax Act is amended accordingly, the expenditures would likely need to be incurred or deemed to be incurred before 2018 under a Flow-Through Agreement entered into on or before March 31, 2017, in order to be eligible for the EITC.
-Given the current government's policy platform to limit the deductibility of CEE in certain circumstances, there can be no assurance at this time that such extension will be proposed or implemented.
+A Limited Partner who is an individual other than a trust may be entitled to the EITC which is a non-refundable investment tax credit equal to 15% of a certain type of CEE renounced to the Partnership and allocated to the Limited Partner.
+In accordance with the Budget Implementation Act, 2017, No. 1 adopted on June 22, 2017, the CEE that gives rise to the EITC relates to specified surface grass roots mining exploration expenses that are: (i) incurred or deemed to be incurred in Canada before 2019; and (ii) renounced to the Partnership under a Flow-Through Agreement made on or before March 31, 2018.